MySQL Online DDL and pt-online-schema-change

 Please note the following points when using this online DDL function:

-If ALGORITHM=INSTANT cannot be executed and the table has a large data size, replication will be delayed.
+If ALGORITHM=INSTANT cannot be executed and the table has a large data size, replication delays will occur.

 That is the point.

-If a DDL execution takes 20 minutes on the master DB, it will be executed on the slave DB after it is completed on the master.
+If a DDL execution on the master DB takes 20 minutes, it will be executed on the slave DB after the execution is completed on the master,

-This translates directly into a 20 minute replication lag.
+That translates directly into a 20 minute replication delay.

 If the execution environment is Amazon RDS Aurora, this is not the case because the architecture is different.

-To prevent this, execute the DDL on the slave first, then execute the DDL on the master DB with the binlog temporarily not being output.
+To prevent this, execute the DDL on the slave first, then execute the DDL on the master DB with the binlog temporarily disabled.

-This is commonly called a Rolling Schema Upgrade, but this method also has disadvantages.
+This is commonly called a Rolling Schema Upgrade, but this method also has its drawbacks.

-Since the column type change or column addition will be performed on the slave first,
+Since the column type change and column addition are already performed on the slave,

-You need to check in advance whether the application will still be problem-free in that state.
+You need to check in advance whether the application will still function properly in this state.

 If these points are not acceptable, you can use the Percona tool described below.